hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/__init__.md

     Retrieves a product by its ID.
     """
     # ... (implementation of the function would be here)
-    # For demonstration, let's assume it raises an exception if invalid
+    # For demonStartion, let's assume it raises an exception if invalid
     if product_id < 0:
         raise ValueError("Product ID cannot be negative")
     return {"id": product_id, "name": f"Product {product_id}"}